fuse-compound/Fuse.MediaQuery/README.md

 MediaQuery.tracks({album":"Booker's Guitar"}).then(function(tracksArray) { .. });
 ```

-### How about filtering by path?
+### How about filtering by path or duration?

 Sorry, but we don't support that.
+Duration would be cool, but we would want to be able to filter by a time range.

 ## How to query for Artists